wisp-lang/wisp/README.md

 The 'var' expression takes a variable name as the second element and sets its value to the third.

-### LispyScript is Javascript!
+## LispyScript is Javascript!

 All Javascript functions, objects and literals can be used in LispyScript.
-Let us do an example using underscorejs.

-    (var _ (require 'underscore'))
-    (_.each [1, 2, 3]
+    (Array.prototype.forEach.call [1, 2, 3]
-      (function (elem i list)
+      (function (elem index list)
         (console.log elem)))

-If you noticed we passed a Javascript literal array as the first argument to '_.each'.
+If you noticed we passed a Javascript literal array as the first argument to 'forEach'.
 You could just as well have passed in '{one: 1, two: 2, three: 3}' instead.

 You can access object methods and properties using the "." notation.